e2eSolutionArchitect/RaspberryPi/setup-rasberryPi4.md

 # Setup steps for RespberryPi4
-Steps should be the same for other RaspberryPi versions too.
+The steps should be the same for other Raspberry Pi versions too.

 - Install imager from [here](https://www.raspberrypi.com/software/) in your laptop
 - Make sure you have attached a MicroSD card (which you will be using in RaspberryPi device later)